 Some individuals are fortunate enough to never have been involved in an accident.
 Others may have only been involved in one accident in their lifetime, and those individuals can also be considered quite fortunate.
 However, there is a large percentage of individuals who have been involved in two or more accidents in their lifetimes.
 Sometimes the severity of each accident causes personal injuries.
 This results in multiple lawsuits being filed against the negligent parties.
 If you or someone you know has been involved in an accident or incident in the state of West Virginia, contact Colombo Law today.
-Our personal injury attorneys are happy to meet with you to determine your rights to compensation.
+Our car accident lawyers are happy to meet with you to determine your rights to compensation.

 What is an Eggshell Plaintiff?

 An eggshell plaintiff (sometimes called the eggshell skull) is an individual who is more likely to suffer more significant injuries in an accident or incident due to injuries sustained in a prior incident or a pre-existing condition.
 The eggshell plaintiff rule provides that an at-fault party must pay for whatever damages that individual caused as a result of the incident, regardless of whether the injuries were more severe than anticipated.